Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer: Experiments

 \subsubsection{Performance.}

 We conducted a detailed comparative analysis between the proposed method and a variety of current state-of-the-art OCR technologies.
-The evaluation covers seven benchmark datasets, and adopts F1 and CER as core evaluation indicators.
-Detailed results are detailed in Table\ref{tab:compare}.

-The evaluation covers the above-mentioned benchmark datasets, and uses F1 and CER as core evaluation indicators as comparison standards.
-The results show that our model has superior performance over contrasting methods on most evaluation datasets and corresponding metrics, reaching an accuracy of 84.63\% on the mixed dataset we constructed.
-This clearly confirms the effectiveness and advantages of combining pre-trained models with PEFT within the multi-task OCR framework.
-Although the optimal performance is not achieved on the specific street view text recognition task, we believe this is because the optimal parameter weights of the TrOCR architecture are not disclosed, and we can only adopt the non-optimal weight parameters of the TrOCR architecture, which means that we There is still space for improvement in our model performance.
+The evaluation covers seven benchmark datasets, and adopts F1, CER and WAR as core evaluation indicators.
+Detailed results are detailed in Table \ref{tab:compare}.
+The results indicate that DLoRA-TrOCR large model outperforms the compared methods across most evaluation datasets and metrics.
+Notably, it achieves a word accuracy rate of 88.07\% on the mixed dataset we constructed.
+Furthermore, it attains the highest scores for CER, F1, and WAR on the IAM and SROIE Task2 datasets, clearly demonstrating the effectiveness and advantages of combining pre-trained models with PEFT in a multi-task OCR framework.